 This is a family plan.
-This plan includes two different sets of benefits in one plan - adult benefits and pediatric (kids) benefits.
-Children through age 18 qualify for pediatric benefits.
-After your child turns 19, they will move to the adult benefits.
-They can be your dependent on this plan up to age 26.
+This plan includes two different sets of benefits in one plan - Adult Benefits and Pediatric (Kids) Benefits.
+Children through age 18 qualify for Pediatric (Kids) Benefits.
+After your child turns 19, they will move to the Adult Benefits.
+They can be your Dependent on this plan up to age 26.